 Addressing risk factors such as obesity with weight loss, potential joint injury with joint protection, and muscle weakness with exercise are strategies for prevention of OA.
 Increased body mass is associated with muscle weakness, altered gait, decreased function, and fall risk and weight loss reduces the probability of developing OA.
 Joint injury predisposes patients for OA later in life.
 Current treatment of injury in those without OA may include surgery, joint rehabilitation, and muscle strengthening.
 Regular physical activity and muscle strengthening through resistance exercise in those without OA may be a preventative strategy.
 Because muscles provide movement, absorb load, and stabilize the joint, strengthening can improve muscle function.

 Treatment goals for OA include disease state awareness, relieving pain and stiffness, improving musculoskeletal movement and function, protecting affected joints, and maintaining and improving quality of life.
 These goals are accomplished by lifestyle changes, orthotics, physical and occupational rehabilitation, and pharmacologic therapy.
-Regular contact should be established with the patient through office visits or telephone contact to discuss pain ...
+Regular contact should be established with the patient through office visits or telephone contact ...